 General Description - On January 24, 1848 James Marshall discovered gold at Sutter's Mill along the American River.
 The discovery sparked the famous California gold rush.
 Between 1848 and 1852, California's population grew from 14,000 to 223,000.
 As thousands of people poured into the gold regions of northern California from throughout the world, they formed unique, diverse communities.
 Columbia State Historic Park preserves the historic remnants of one such gold rush community.

 This unit of study provides students 3 in-class lessons during which students will examine the economic and environmental influence of the gold rush.
-The fourth lesson is a live, interactive video conference with Park Interpreters.
+The fourth lesson is a live, interactive video conference with a State Park Interpreter.
 The Interpreter will talk directly to your students about the gold rush in the context of the historic mining town of Columbia.

 Academic Content Standard Subject Area: History/Social Science